p4lang/p4c/docs/simple_switch.md

   what error occurred during parsing.
 - `parser_error_location` (sm14) - Not present in v1model.p4, and not
   implemented in simple_switch.
+- `checksum_error` (v1m) - Read only.
+1 if a call to the
+  `verify_checksum` primitive action finds a checksum error, otherwise
+  0. Calls to `verify_checksum` should be in the `VerifyChecksum` control in v1model, which is executed after the parser and before ingress.
 - `clone_spec` (v1m): should not be accessed directly.
 It is set by the `clone` and `clone3` action primitives and is required for the packet clone (aka mirror) feature.
 The "ingress to egress" clone